 We want to take that concept to content as a whole, and not just copy.
-Copy will always be our foundation, but we see collaborative content being a place where innovative creatives can find amazing success.
+The copy will always be our foundation, but we see collaborative content being a place where innovative creatives can find amazing success.
 We need your help getting the word out about our path.
 We’ll move quickly over the next few months.

 Once we begin to flesh the profiles out more you will begin to be contacted by our Project Managers for work, even before we open up the marketplace in the self-service SaaS platform.
 Later this year, all of our profiles will be integrated with our system, and we will open up the marketplace completely in a self-serve model, with maximum transparency.

 We are excited about where we are heading, and more will be revealed over the course of 2013.
 We hope you will come along for the ride.

-Read More About Content Creation
+Read More About Content Marketing